WTYB: Station history

-The station was assigned the WTYB call letters by the Federal Communications Commission on July 9, 2004.
+The station later moved to Tybee Island.
+It was assigned the callsign WTYB by the Federal Communications Commission on July 9, 2004.
 After stunting with Christmas music and the greatest hits of Johnny Cash, the station debuted as "Magic 103.9" with an Urban AC format on January 8, 2006.

 In November 2007, Cumulus attempted to transfer ownership of WTYB to a trustee, Stratus Radio LLC, with the intention of selling it to another owner in order to meet FCC ownership caps.
 That deal, however, ultimately fell through and Cumulus Licensing LLC retained the broadcast license.

 In April 2011, after the Cumulus merger with Citadel Broadcasting, it was determined that WTYB would be one of several stations spun off to Volt Radio, LLC.
 The station was reclaimed from the trust effective April 28, 2016.